hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 -   `preemptible` (boolean) - If true, launch a preemptible instance.

 -   `region` (string) - The region in which to launch the instance.
-Defaults to to the region hosting the specified `zone`.
+Defaults to the region hosting the specified `zone`.

 -   `service_account_email` (string) - The service account to be used for launched instance.
 Defaults to the project's default service account unless `disable_default_service_account` is true.